/

 The density values are sourced from USDA food composition data and are accurate for typical kitchen conditions.
 Real-world variation (how tightly you pack flour, humidity, brand differences) means results are accurate to within about 5%, which is more than sufficient for cooking and baking.

-Do I need to sign up to use this tool?
+Do I need to register to use the Recipe Measurement Converter?

 Advertisement